benknight135/QRApps/README.md

 # QR Apps
 Store a small application or game on a QR code!
+This project aims to embed all the binary data of an exe into a QR code.
-This repostiory has some example programs with scripts for making sure the builds are small.
+This projects GitHub repostiory has some example programs with scripts for making sure the builds are small.
 Remember a QR can only be so big!
-Also included in this repository are programs for generating and reading the QR codes.
+Also included in this projects GitHub repository are programs for generating and reading the QR codes.
 This project was inspired by MattKC's snakeqr [snakeqr](https://itsmattkc.com/etc/snakeqr/)

 ## Apps